Earle Taylor: 1912

 He closed his career on the 1912 team which played in the Bacardi Bowl.
 Earlier in the season, the Gators got their first ever win over South Carolina.
 Taylor made a field goal.
 After Taylor missed a drop kick, Carolina fumbled, and Florida's Hoyle Pounds recovered for a touchdown.
 The 23–7 defeat of Stetson was considered Dummy Taylor's greatest game.

-Later years
+Later life

 Taylor continued to reside in Gainesville, Florida.
 As of June 1917, he was employed as a master mechanic for the Florida Industrial Corporation in Gainesville.
 In 1920, he was living in Gainesville and employed as an engineer.
 In 1930, he was living in Gainesville with his wife, Leonilla and their six-year-old son, Earl, Jr., and he was employed as a wholesale dealer in gas and oil.
 In 1940, he remained Gainesville with his wife and son and was employed as a consignee for the Texas Oil Company.
 He died in Gainesville in 1955 after suffering a heart attack at age 64.